Haute Route Chamonix Zermatt Ski Tour – 7 days

 Day 4 – Thursday.
 Prafleuri hut – Dix hut

 From the Prafleuri hut, we reach the Dix hut after a long and, at times, technical traverse above the Dix lake.
-The hard work getting to the Dix hut is rewarded with one of the best terraces in the Alps, where a dish of local Rösti and a beer is in order.
+Arriving at the hut, we are rewarded with a fantastic view and can sit outside on one of the best terraces in the Alps, where a plate of local Rösti and a beer are in order.
 We often do an additional tour for the strongest team members up behind the hut to pass some time and do some turns.

 5-6h – 800▲